5 Huge Health Mistakes I Made On My Healing Journey

 Intermittent Fasting

-I know there are some people who are very passionate about intermittent fasting and believe me I get it.
-I was one of them.
+I know some people who are very passionate about intermittent fasting, and believe me—I get it.
+I used to be one of them.

-I first tried intermittent fasting in 2019 and soon after I was hooked.
+I first tried intermittent fasting in 2019 and was hooked soon after.
 I felt amazing.
-I had tons of energy and I could focus and concentrate better than I had in years.
+I had tons of energy, and I could focus and concentrate better than I had in years.

-But after about a year the benefits I was experiencing started to fade.
-And not only did they start to fade but I actually started to develop new health issues that I had never experienced before.
+But after about a year, the benefits I had experienced started to fade.
+And not only did they begin to fade, but I actually started to develop new health issues that I had never experienced before.

-Although intermittent fasting seemed to be working at first, ultimately it had major unintended consequences.
+Although intermittent fasting seemed to work initially, it ultimately had major unintended consequences.

-What I’ve since learned is intermittent fasting is extremely stressful for the body.
-When you fast, cortisol and adrenaline begin to break down tissue so that your cells have energy since you’re not providing your cells with the food they need to make energy.
+I’ve since learned that intermittent fasting is extremely stressful for the body.
+When you fast, cortisol and adrenaline begin to break down tissue so that your cells have energy since you’re not providing them with the food they need to make energy.

 Chronically elevated stress hormones are extremely damaging to the body.

-Stress depletes minerals and minerals are cofactors for enzymes.
-Enzymes speed up chemical reactions in the body.
-Enzymes have thousands of roles inside the body some of which include digestion, respiration, and nerve function.
+Stress depletes minerals, which are cofactors for enzymes.
+Enzymes speed up chemical reactions in the body and have thousands of roles, some of which include digestion, respiration, and nerve function.

-Without minerals, enzymes can’t function properly and without enzymes, the necessary chemical reactions inside the body can not occur.
-Lack of minerals leads to disease and illness.
+Without minerals, enzymes can’t function properly, and without enzymes, the necessary chemical reactions inside the body can not occur.
+A lack of minerals leads to disease and illness.

-You can read more about the true science behind intermittent fasting here – Why I Stopped Intermittent Fasting.
+You can read more about the true science behind intermittent fasting in this article—Why I Stopped Intermittent Fasting.

 Fad Diets